Why you should care

 “At JPMorgan Chase, we have a truly amazing group of female colleagues,” says Mary Callahan Erdoes, CEO of JPMorgan Chase’s Asset & Wealth Management.
 But Erdoes acknowledges simply being amazing at your job is not enough: “It’s up to each one of us — men and women alike — to ensure these colleagues have the support mechanisms they need to succeed.”

 These meetings encourage more attention to the achievements of women at all levels of the company — and just might help some of them get that all-important break to spur them along.

-In the long-run, if companies are to make real, broad-ranging change, they could learn a thing or two from the Norwegians, who can hardly be accused of being soft on the issue.
+In the long-run, if companies are to make real, broad-ranging change, they could learn a thing or two from Norway.
 Companies must treat the task in the same way they would any other business strategy: by focusing on measurable results.
 It’s imperative that companies analyze their efforts to ensure they’re working.
-That doesn’t necessarily mean quotas.
-But it does mean tracking deliverables, and holding people to account.
+That doesn’t necessarily mean quotas — but it does mean tracking deliverables and holding people accountable.